 What is HIV Vaccine Awareness Day?

-A safe and effective HIV vaccine is still the best way to end the HIV epidemic.
-Treatment has come a long way but not everyone has access to medical care.
-In fact, once someone is virally suppressed they cannot transmit the virus!
+Treatment has come a long way but not everyone has ongoing access to medical care.
+In fact, once someone achieves viral suppression, they cannot transmit the virus!
 Pre-Exposure Prophylaxis (PrEP) is also a highly effective method of HIV prevention.
-But again, not everyone has access to medical care plus many people want HIV prevention options.
+But again, not everyone has ongoing access to medical care.
+Plus many people want HIV prevention options.

 - There was a 46% increase in HIV cases in Orange County, Florida from 2013-2017 (1)